wymsee/cordova-imagePicker/README.md

 ### Options

     options = {
-        // max images to be selected, defaults to 15.
+        // Android only.
+Max images to be selected, defaults to 15.
 If this is set to 1, upon
         // selection of a single image, the plugin will return it.
         maximumImagesCount: int,